 That calls for the need for a well-defined sales team structure.
 A sales team structure shows where the recruiting process should begin to fill the gaps.
 A simple sales team structure to begin with looks like this:

-There will be a sales manager under whom there will be separate territory managers.
+There will be a remote sales manager under whom there will be separate territory managers.
 Each territory manager will have separate sales reps assigned to them.
 The sales target will be distributed between each territory and broken down into individual goals for each rep. This makes it easier to build a sales team with an adequate number of reps.
 Creating a job alert for a remote sales position, will be the first step in this process.

 Here is a process you can deploy to build a remote sales team: